jruss06/boxmenu/README.md

 # boxmenu
-Openbox dynamic menu generator created in python3
+Openbox dynamic menu generator created in python3.

-This is a simple script to generate openbox menus while avoiding external dependencies
+This is a simple script to generate openbox menus while avoiding external dependencies.

 ## Install
-Simply download the script and place in your path
+Simply download the script and place in your path.

-Check menu.xml for an example
+Check menu.xml for an example.

+Starting from release v0.5.0 the config file is now mandatory.

 ## Usage
 boxmenu [options]